-- all logistics systems require a summary reporting system in some form for decision making (health commodities go down, information goes up); - the design of the reporting system will have to be tailored to local needs; - for reporting to be effective, there must be some feedback to the reporters; - the six rights of the logistics system can and should be applied to the LMIS as well.
+- all logistics systems require a summary reporting system in some form for decision making (health commodities go down, information goes up); - the design of the reporting system will have to be tailored to local needs:

+- for reporting to be effective, there must be some feedback to the reporters; - the six rights of the logistics system can and should be applied to the LMIS as well.

+Close by having students read from their Workbook - Management Decision Making.
 Remind students that the goal of public health logistics is to ensure the six rights.
 All decisions seek to ensure these.
-As you learn more about the principles of logistics and the LMIS in Pakistan you will be able to better evaluate how the public health system does at ensuring commodity security for all who depend on it.
+As you learn more about the principles of logistics and the LMIS in Pakistan you will be able to better evaluate how the public health system in Pakistan does at making these important decisions and at ensuring commodity security for all who depend on the public health system.
 Is the system designed to support good decision making?
 Do decision makers get the information they need to make these decisions?

 - 1. What is the purpose of a Logistics Management Information System (LMIS)? - 2.
-What are the three essential data items that need to be collected to run any supply system? (stock on hand, rate of consumption, losses/adjustments) - What are the three types of records used in LMIS? (stock keeping, transaction, consumption) - 4.
+What are the three essential data items that need to be collected to run any supply system? (stock on hand, rate of consumption, losses/adjustments) - 3.
+What are the three types of records used in LMIS? (stock keeping, transaction, consumption) - 4.
 What is the difference between Records and Reports in a LMIS? - 5.
 What are the minimum data elements required in Stock Keeping Records?
 (The balance of stock on hand at any time and losses/adjustments) - 6.
 What are the six rights of LMIS? - 7.
 What is the Stock register form (CLR-5) used for in the Pakistan system?

-5. Health Commodity Storage
+5. Health Commodity Storage and Distribution